legacy-repo/biovis-media-extension/README.md

 >
 > Date: 2018-12-13

-# Choppy Media Extension
+# Biovis Media Extension

 ## Summary
 Display dynamic plot or more multimedia content in markdown.

-Choppy-media-extension is an extension for Python-Markdown.
+Biovis-media-extension is an extension for Python-Markdown.
 It can launch dynamic plot or preprocess multimedia.

 ## Dependencies

-Choppy requires Python 3+ and Python-Markdown to be loaded in your environment in order for full functionality to work.
+Biovis requires Python 3+ and Python-Markdown to be loaded in your environment in order for full functionality to work.

 ## Syntax
 ```